vildesv/TipsyTrollTavern/README.md

-# Tipsy Troll Tavern & The Hidden Hand
+# Tipsy Troll Tavern 🧌

 This project is an interactive, magical website with a fantasy theme.
 It consists of three pages: